YvoGao/Audio-Task/README.md

-# Realistic Few-shot Class-incremental Audio Classification Using Task-Adapt Audio-Language Models and Prototype Evolution
+# TAPE: Task-Adapt and Prototype Evolution in Audio-Language Models

 ## quick start